Senran Kagura: Senran Kagura Shinovi Versus (2013)

-Senran Kagura 2: Deep Crimson
+Senran Kagura 2: Deep Crimson (2014)

 Senran Kagura 2: Deep Crimson is a 2.5D side-scrolling action game made for the 3DS, and was developed by the same team which created Senran Kagura Burst.
 Senran Kagura 2: Deep Crimson was released in Japan on August 7, 2014, for Nintendo 3DS.
 The game was released in North America, Europe, and Australia via digital and limited physical copies in August through September 2015.

-Gameplay

 New gameplay is included in the form of pair battles, which allows a second character, to which the player can give commands, to fight alongside the player's character.

 The playable characters in the game are customizable.
 Outfits, accessory size and position, and hair color can be changed to the player's liking.
-Augmented reality functionality was also included in the game.
-The playable characters could be posed against a real-life background in a variety of poses.
+Augmented reality functionality was also included in the game, allowing players to pose the playable characters against a real-life background.

-Development

 The sequel improved on the original, by enhancing breast physics and clothing destruction, introducing the first playable male character, and allowing for pair battles.
 Daidouji and Rin, two characters that had originally appeared in Senran Kagura: Shinovi Versus as downloadable content, were part of the regular playable character roster in the game.

 Senran Kagura 2: Deep Crimson was part of a cross-promotion deal with Umaibo ("delicious stick" in Japanese), a Japanese brand of corn puff snacks, in which the game's playable characters appeared on the brand's product packaging.

-The limited edition, named the “Nyuu Nyuu DX Pack”, included the following extras: a special collectors box; five figurines of the Homura Crimson Squad, characters in the game; a Drama CD; a soundtrack CD; and limited edition original packaging.

-European version

-The European version of the game was launched on August 27, 2015.
-Limited editions include the 'Happy Boobs' edition with two audio CDs, poster and certificate, and the 'Shinobi Edition' which comes with an oppai mouse pad with 3D breasts, and decorative wall scroll.